 Urban Planning | Spatial Design | Communications | Advocacy

-Vitaliy Vladimirov, MUPP is an urban planner, immigrant, and artist.
-Vitaliy employs his training as a designer and illustrator to build bridges between Planning and the Public.
+Vitaliy Vladimirov, MUPP is an urban planner, artist, and immigrant.
+Vitaliy works to educate the Public about how the built environment shapes our lives so as to make Urban Planning Theory accessible and to empower urbanites to envision a Chicago that is healthy, vibrant, and just.
 Having worked at regional and block-level scales, his research focuses on how ethnic minorities cluster in the built environment.
 Strategies on preserving and growing commercial corridors packed with locally-owned small businesses are a key interest.
 His experience includes planning street festivals and farmers markets, as well as designing neighborhood branding and marketing.

 Recent projects include the a pop-up museum gathering oral histories in Uptown, organizing a series of walking tours in honor of Jane Jacobs’ legacy, plus several Planning zines.
 In his spare time, he speaks to middle and high school students about urban planning and is exploring Chicago’s many neighborhoods.

 • City Organizer: Jane’s Walk Chicago

 • Communications/Outreach Intern: Chicago Metropolitan Agency for Planning (CMAP)

 • Social media & economic development Intern: Lakeview’s SSA #27

 • Graphic Design & Economic Development: Andersonville Chamber of Commerce/SSA #22